Whittier Street Health Center: History

 In 2013, Whittier received a $9.5 million grant from the federal Health Resources and Services Administration to combat the chronic conditions prevalent in the communities served by the health center and to expand health care services.
 The grant enabled Whittier to provide services to patients in the Roxbury and North Dorchester neighborhoods who had been served by the Roxbury Comprehensive Community Health Center (RoxComp), which was put in receivership in April 2013.
 The grant was distributed in $1.9 million increments every year for five years for planned initiatives including community engagement forums, outreach and education, financial counseling, health insurance enrollment, and transportation and support services.

 In 2016 WSHC opened a satellite pharmacy in North Dorchester.
-The following summer, recognizing that people who live in North Dorchester faced a two-hour commute on public transit to reach its main facility, WSHC opened Whittier@Quincy Commons, a satellite clinic on Blue Hill Avenue, staffed by two full-time doctors, who provide scheduled appointments as well as walk-in services.
+The following summer, WSHC opened Whittier@Quincy Commons, a satellite clinic on Blue Hill Avenue.

-Whittier launched a new Mobile Health Van to provide services to the homeless and community residents to address the high rates of Sexually Transmitted Infections in Roxbury and surrounding neighborhoods, especially in the cities “hotspots.”
+Whittier launched a new Mobile Health Van to provide services to the homeless and community residents to address the high rates of Sexually Transmitted Infections in Roxbury and surrounding neighborhoods, especially in the city's “hotspots.”

 Within a few weeks of launching the Mobile Health Van, the staff identified two people who tested positive for HIV.
-Whittier launched an aggressive campaign to help to eradicate HIV in the low communities of Boston.
+Whittier launched an aggressive campaign to help to eradicate HIV in the low income communities of Boston.
 Whittier is focused on addressing the racial and ethnic disparities in health and health care, and the economic and social inequities impacting low income and minority residents.